Bhanuka Rajapaksa: Domestic and T20 franchise career

 In domestic cricket, Rajapaksa initially represented the Sinhalese Sports Club in Sri Lankan domestic cricket and has also played for Barisal Blazers in Bangladesh's NCL T20 Bangladesh.

 In April 2018, he was named in Galle's squad for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named in Kandy's squad the 2018 SLC T20 League.
 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.

 During 2019 Premier season, Rajapaksa scored a career high 268 in 173 balls vs Ports Authorities for BRC at Moors Grounds, hitting 19 sixes and 22 fours in the innings.
 During Sri Lanka A's tour of India in 2019, in the second unofficial test vs India A, Rajapaksa scored 110 runs in 112 balls with 17 fours and 3 sixes at KSCA grounds, Hubli.

 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Greys team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.

 In February 2022, he was bought by the Punjab Kings in the auction for the 2022 Indian Premier League tournament.
 In July 2022, he was signed by the Dambulla Giants for the third edition of the Lanka Premier League.

 In February 2023, Rajapaksa made his Pakistan Super League debut with Peshawar Zalmi.

+In May 2026, he was signed by Jaffna Kings as the "Local Icon Player" for the 2026 Lanka Premier League.